The original version of this document is located at https://docs.qfield.org/get-started/tutorials/advanced-setup-qfc

 This feature can be activated during project creation or enabled at any time for existing projects.

-QField and QFieldSync connect to the QFieldCloud service on app.qfield.cloud by default.
+QField and QFieldSync connect to the QFieldCloud service app.qfield.cloud by default.

 Note